Agent

 I also liked that Pollo AI works as a flexible AI image generator with access to strong image models such as GPT Image 2 and Seedream 5.0 Lite.
 That model range matters when you move from realistic product scenes to stylized art, portraits, character concepts, and marketing layouts.

-You can also start generating images for free on Pollo AI, which makes it easy to test a few prompt directions before choosing the final one.
+You can also start generating images for free on Pollo AI, which makes it easy to test a few creative directions before choosing the final one.

 Free Image Creation Starts Here